bylexus/adventofcode2021/README.md

 Needed it to figure out how to use regular expressions in Go, and to pack the values into a data struct, that took me longer than the problem itself :-)

+## Day 03 - Binary Diagnostic

+Today bit operations where asked - as a first approach, I did it completely string-wise - which does NOT satisfy me...
+So I will try it again, that time with proper binary operations (masking, and/oring etc..)